Checklist: Investment Management System Must-Haves

 For instance, during MiFID II implementation, SS&C Eze created a MiFID II working group and shifted around priorities to ensure all clients could meet multiple requirements under the regulation before the deadline.
 Smaller providers may not have the institutional infrastructure in place to shore up resources for regulation-specific development and support in times of need.

 Moreover, SS&C Eze works closely with asset allocators to understand their needs and what capabilities they expect their asset managers to have.
-Based on those conversations we’ve added value to many of our clients raise funds and continue to satisfy their investors’ requirements well after implementation.
+Based on these conversations, we’ve added value that has allowed many of our clients to raise funds and continue to satisfy their investors’ requirements well after implementation.
 You should expect the same level of due diligence from your technology vendors.

 Strong Support Model